 1. Stop Feeling Guilty About Poor Organization

-Rather than beating yourself up over your poor organization habits, Caroline says to “be gentle with yourself as you acquire this new ability.”
-We love these warm and fuzzies!
+Rather than beating yourself up over your poor organization habits, Clark says to “be gentle with yourself as you acquire this new ability.”
 It’s okay to not be the best.
-We’ll get there… eventually.
+We’ll get there … eventually.

 2. Quit Trying to Do It All Alone

 When it comes to organization, like anything in life, really, it’s okay to ask for help.
 “If you’ve been struggling on your own for years with a lot of clutter, it’s time to hire a professional.
 It’s okay to ask for expert help,” says Kim Sneath, The Clutter Coach.
 Sneath also advises us to actually stop setting the 15-minute timers and trying to declutter in a short amount of time.
 Instead, carve out proper time and space to really dive in … or simply reach out to someone who knows what to do.